ericmuckley/datasets/README.md

 # Datasets

-This repository contains experimental datasets.
+This repository contains datasets.
 You can access a dataset from a Google Colab Python notebook in two different ways.

 ### Option 1